Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-480/Milestone_5.md

 ![image001](https://user-images.githubusercontent.com/71083461/218274129-f48981d5-13e0-4e31-a97d-b061a64f78ae.png)

-## Requesting a license
+# Requesting a license

-Has I had pre registered an account, all I had to do was navigate to [Software Licenses Repository](https://itacademy.vmware.com/catalog?pagename=Software-Licenses-Repository) and request a key for “VMware vSphere 8.x Enterprise Plus” and “VMware vCenter Server 8.x Standard”:
+Has I had pre-registered an account, all I had to do was navigate to [Software Licenses Repository](https://itacademy.vmware.com/catalog?pagename=Software-Licenses-Repository) and request a key for “VMware vSphere 8.x Enterprise Plus” and “VMware vCenter Server 8.x Standard”:

 ![image003](https://user-images.githubusercontent.com/71083461/218274132-4358d9f8-5b04-448e-aec2-21a78d660047.png)

 ![image005](https://user-images.githubusercontent.com/71083461/218274134-e0ade5f8-0694-44ef-930e-ebbb465fdff3.png)

 I would continue with the milestone and come back to this once I had a key/s.

-I would soon receive the license key, then I would login to my vCenter > click on the MANAGE YOUR LICENSES that appears at the top:
+I would soon receive a license key, then I would login to my vCenter > click on the MANAGE YOUR LICENSES that appears at the top:

 ![image007](https://user-images.githubusercontent.com/71083461/218274136-8fc788fb-3d8f-44a9-9f87-a3b77d5ce029.png)